Supporting Yourself

 Set goals for yourself

-Being exposed to domestic or family violence may make it seem like you are never going to be safe or escape the cycle.
+It may seem like you are never going to be safe or escape the cycle.
 However, that is not true.
 Setting goals or making plans for the future can help you stay motivated and encourage you to work hard in your passion area.
-I.e. If you dream of playing Australian soccer one day, set a goal to trial for your regional representative team and train each day to improve.
+Experiencing hard things does not mean life is always going to be that way, things can change and making goals to achieve what you want can help get you there!

-Aim to get between 7 and 9 hours of sleep each night
+Aim to get between 7 and 9 hours sleep each night

 Sleeping helps to repair and restore our brains, not just our bodies.
 Stress can increase the risk of getting sick and getting enough sleep each night strengthens the immune system, making you less susceptible to illnesses.
 Sleep also helps regulate emotions, decrease stress and is important for achieving a balanced mood.
 To help improve your quality of sleep, it is also advised to avoid caffeine and limit screen time before bed.